Family tree of George Lazenby

 More information

-...
-George Robert Lazenby (; born 5 September 1939) is an Australian actor.
-He was the second actor to portray fictional British secret agent James Bond in the Eon Productions film series, playing the character in On Her Majesty's Secret Service (1969).
-Having appeared in only one film, Lazenby's tenure as Bond is the shortest among the actors in the series.
+Lazenby later appeared in roles that parodied James Bond.
+In 2017, a Hulu docudrama film, Becoming Bond, featured Lazenby recounting his life story and portrayal of Bond. ...
+George Robert Lazenby (; born 5 September 1939) is an Australian retired actor.
+He was the second actor to portray the fictional British secret agent James Bond in the Eon Productions film series, playing the character in On Her Majesty's Secret Service (1969).
+Since he appeared in only one film, Lazenby's tenure as Bond is the shortest among the actors in the series.

 Early life

-George Robert Lazenby was born on 5 September 1939 in Goulburn, New South Wales, at Ovada Private Hospital, to railway worker George Edward Lazenby and Sheila Joan Lazenby (née Bodel), who worked at a Fosseys retail store.
-He went to Goulburn Public School in his primary years, and Goulburn High School until 1954.
-His sister, Barbara, was an accomplished dancer.
-When he was young he spent 18 months in hospital after having an operation which left him with only half a kidney.When Lazenby was about 14 he moved with his family from Goulburn to Queanbeyan, where his father ran a store.
-He served in the Australian Army, then afterwards worked as a car salesman and mechanic.
+George Robert Lazenby was born on 5 September 1939 in Goulburn, New South Wales, at Ovada Private Hospital, to railway worker George Edward Lazenby and Fosseys retail worker Sheila Joan Lazenby (née Bodel).
+He attended Goulburn Public School in his primary years and Goulburn High School until 1954.
+His sister Barbara was an accomplished dancer.
+When he was young, he spent 18 months in hospital after he underwent an operation that left him with only half a kidney.

 Early jobs and modelling

 Lazenby moved to London in 1963 to pursue a woman with whom he had fallen in love.
 He became a car salesman in Finchley, where he was spotted by a talent scout who persuaded him to become a model.
 He was soon earning £25,000 a year.
-He was widely known for an advertisement for Fry's chocolate bars.
+He was widely known for appearing in an advertisement for Fry's chocolate bars.
 In 1966, he was voted Top Model of the Year.

 James Bond

 In 1968, after Sean Connery had left the role of James Bond, producer Albert R. Broccoli met Lazenby for the first time while they were getting their hair cut at the same barbershop.
-Broccoli later saw him in the Big Fry commercial and felt he could possibly be a Bond, on which basis he invited him to do a screen test.aLazenby dressed for the part by sporting several sartorial Bond elements such as a Rolex Submariner wristwatch and a Savile Row suit, which had been ordered, but not collected, by Connery.
+Broccoli later saw him in the Big Fry commercial and felt he could possibly portray Bond, on which basis he invited him to do a screen test.a

-Broccoli did admit that he found Lazenby's post-movie attitude annoying feeling that he did not respect the character and was arogent.Although Lazenby had been offered a contract for seven movies, his agent, Ronan O'Rahilly, convinced him that the secret agent would be archaic in the liberated 1970s, and as a result he left the series after the release of On Her Majesty's Secret Service in 1969.Lazenby has portrayed James Bond several times over the years in numerous parodies and unofficial 007 roles, notably the 1983 television film The Return of the Man from U.N.C.L.E. (in which his character is identified only by the initials J.B.), 1996 video game Fox Hunt,(parts of which were reedited into a feature film) and an episode of The New Alfred Hitchcock Presents, entitled "Diamonds Aren't Forever".
-In 2012 Lazenby made a guest appearance on the Canadian sketch comedy series This Hour Has 22 Minutes, spoofing the 007 series in a skit called "Help, I've Skyfallen and I Can't Get Up".
+Lazenby has appeared as James Bond in various parodies and unofficial 007 roles, including the 1983 television film The Return of the Man from U.N.C.L.E., where his character is identified only by the initials J. B., and the 1996 video game Fox Hunt, parts of which were reedited into a feature film.
+Additionally, he appeared in an episode of The New Alfred Hitchcock Presents called "Diamonds Aren't Forever."
+In 2012, Lazenby made a guest appearance on the Canadian sketch comedy series This Hour Has 22 Minutes, spoofing the 007 series in a skit called "Help, I've Skyfallen and I Can't Get Up".

 Post-Bond career